deepak9783/employdata/README.md

 Client-side search and filtering: Users can search and filter the list of users.

-React Router: Used for seamless navigation between the login, user list, and edit user pages.

 Hosted on Netlify: The application is deployed and accessible online.